justmarkup/blog/articles/2021-01-19-integrate-pocket-in-eleventy.md

 ## Fetch data from Pocket

-Now, let's open your Eleventy project.
+Now, let's switch to your Eleventy project.

 To start, create a file called pocket.js and save it in the ```_data``` folder (if you don't have the ```_data``` folder already create it now)